St Arnaud, Victoria

 It is named after French marshal Jacques Leroy de Saint Arnaud, commander-in-chief of the army of the East.
 It is one of quite a number of towns, streets etc. named after people and places of the Crimean War.

 History

 St Arnaud is a former gold mining town, situated on the main route between Ballarat and Mildura.
 The town was settled in the mid-1850s, the post office opening on 1 February 1856.

+The former Anglican Diocese of St. Arnaud (1926-76) was based in St. Arnaud.
+Its cathedral is now known as Christ Church Old Cathedral, on the corner of Queens Ave. and Raglan St.

 Traditional ownership

 The formally recognised traditional owners for the area in which St Arnaud sits are the Dja Dja Wurrung people who are represented by the Dja Dja Wurrung Clans Aboriginal Corporation.

 Demographics

 As of the 2021 census, 2,318 people resided in St Arnaud.
 The median age of persons in St Arnaud was 52 years.
 Children aged 0–14 years made up 13.8% of the population.
 People over the age of 65 years made up 32.0% of the population There were slightly more females than males with 51.9% of the population female and 48.1% male.
 The average household size is 2 people per household.
 The average number of children per family for families with children is 1.8.

 85.2% of people in St Arnaud were born in Australia.
 Of all persons living in St Arnaud, 2.3% (54 persons) were Aboriginal and/or Torres Strait Islander people.
 This is higher than for the state of Victoria (1.0%) and lower than the national average (3.2%).
 The most common ancestries in St Arnaud were English 44.6%, Australian 43.4%, Scottish 12.7%, Irish 12.5% and German 3.9%.